koserLeos/bind9/doc/arm/load-balance.inc.rst

 Last Resort Option (A/AAAA records)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some services do not have service-specific record type or domain name, and rely
+Some services do not have a service-specific record type or domain name, and rely
-on A/AAAA records to map service name to addresses.
+on A/AAAA records to map the service name to addresses.
-If the requirement is to load-share services without specialized resource record,
+If the requirement is to load-share services without a specialized resource record,
 then defining multiple A/AAAA records with the same name and different IP
 addresses, as in the example below, can be used as an **imperfect workaround**.
 Please note this technique relies on quirks in client implementations and is
 not reliable.

 .. note::
-   This is legacy method is still in use for HTTP traffic, but it is
+   This legacy method is still in use for HTTP traffic, but is
    becoming obsolete as :ref:`HTTPS <https_balance>` resource record support in
    clients is rolled out.

-This method is best illustrated on a simple zone file:
+It is best illustrated in a simple zone file:

 .. code-block:: none